EffectOrientedProgramming/book/Chapters/06_Failure.md

 This package is a new type that includes the types of all possible failures.
 Now the compiler has enough information to tell you whether you've covered all the failure possibilities.

+Effects encapsulate the unpredictable parts of a system, so they must be able to express failure.
 How is success and failure information encoded into the function return type?
 Well, this is what we've been doing whenever we've used `ZIO.succeed` and `ZIO.fail`.
 The argument to `succeed` is the successful result value that you want to return.
 `succeed` also provides the information that says, "This Effect is OK."
 The argument to `fail` is the failure information.
+The fact that you are calling `fail` provides the information that says, "Something went wrong in this Effect."

 Although most of the examples in this book use a `String` argument to `fail`, you can give it any type.
-The fact that you are calling `fail` provides the information that says, "Something went wrong in this Effect."

 You can even use an exception object as the argument to `fail`.
-As long as that exception is never thrown, all it does is provide information about the failure.
+As long as that exception is never thrown, it only provides information about the failure.
 This is typically more information than a `String` provides, because the exception is a type.
 One reason to return an exception inside a `fail` is if you've caught that exception and want to incorporate this information in the returned Effect.